27 June 2019

 Parenthood (Steve Martin)

 We wanted something lightweight to watch a couple of evenings ago.
 The last time we saw ‘Parenthood’ was over ten years ago, so we thought it could be a good one to watch.
-Steve Martin is always good value, the front of the DVD showed him holding two children upside down.
+Steve Martin is always good value.
+The front of the DVD case shows him holding two children upside down.

 We had entirely forgotten the story, though it was obviously about family life.
 I quickly realised that I had confused it, in my mind, with ‘Cheaper By the Dozen’, which also has Steve Martin as a somewhat harassed father.